yum-food/TaSTT/GUI/README.md

 ## High level design

 * The GUI is written using wxWidgets.
 * Python executes core business logic.
-We can't migrate away since there's no CUDA-enabled Whisper implementation available in a good systems programming language.
+With libraries like faster\_whisper available, this provides a nice balance between flexibility and performance.
 * To skirt licensing complexity, we distribute an embedded python that's hacked up to allow installing packages via pip.
 We use this to install packages at runtime (like a net installer), so we don't